Elmer L. Meyers Junior/Senior High School

 Elmer L. Meyers Junior/Senior High School (commonly known throughout the area as 'E. L. Meyers' or 'Meyers') was an urban, public school located on 341 Carey Avenue, in Wilkes-Barre, Pennsylvania.
 It was one of three public high schools in the Wilkes-Barre Area School District.
 Meyers was both a junior and senior public high school, offering education to approximately 898 students in grades 7–12.
 The student to teacher ratio was approximately 12.6 students per teacher.
 Meyers' sports teams were called "Mohawks".

 History

 Located on 341 Carey Avenue, in Wilkes-Barre, Pennsylvania, Elmer L. Meyers Junior/Senior High School opened in 1930 and closed in 2021.
 Both a junior and senior public high school, it offered education to students in grades 7–12.
+Meyers provided education to approximately 898 students in grades 7–12, with a teacher ratio of approximately 12.6 students per teacher.